junjiemao1/acrn-hypervisor/misc/config_tools/board_inspector/README.md

+# ACRN Board Inspector

-board_parser.py will collect all board related info and then generate a board info file for acrn-config host tool usage.
+The script board_inspector.py will collect all board related info and then generate a board info file for ACRN configurator.

 usage: python3 board_inspector.py <board_name> [--out board_info_file]